The first surf lifesaving club was founded at Bondi in February 1907 and several others were established soon after.

 Mostly, surf bathers had to look after themselves, though some organised informal training sessions to improve their lifesaving skills.
 Local businessmen and councillors, often surf bathers themselves, saw the economic benefits of providing safe beaches.

 The first surf lifesaving club was founded at Bondi in February 1907 and several others followed soon after.
-On 18 October that year, representatives from Sydney surf lifesaving clubs, together with members of other interested groups, met to form the Surf Bathing Association of New South Wales.
+On 18 October 1907, representatives from Sydney surf lifesaving clubs, together with members of other interested groups, met to form the Surf Bathing Association of New South Wales.

 The purpose of the organisation, now known as Surf Life Saving Australia, was to regulate and promote surf bathing and raise funds from local councils and the NSW government.